francesliang/francesliang.github.io/_posts/2015-09-07-the-development-of-this-blog-(I).md

 ---
 layout: post_entry
-title: The Development of This Blog
+title: The Development of This Blog (I)
 ---

 This is the first time that I tried to write a personal tech blog and the first time that I tried to build a blog from scratch.
 So I was thinking to write a post as a record of how I did it.
 Even though there are lots of website templates out there for people to choose and you can probably use one of those that people share on their GitHub for free, I feel more satisfied by building the blog on my own.
 Plus, it is a great opportunity for me to learn about web development as a beginner.